lsilbers/codepathAndroidTodo/README.md

 The following **additional** features are implemented:

 * [x] Added a details view window that displays on item click and closes on click of the close icon, selection of a new item, or editing of an item.
+* [x] Added a settings option to choose a background image (or take a photo).
+Persisting the image Uri in Preferences

 ## Video Walkthrough